Dennis-Maigua/willguard/README.md

 ### Step 1.
 Clone the Repository

-Open a new terminal and clone the project to your local desktop:
+Open a new terminal, and run the following commands step-by-step:

 ```bash
     $ cd Desktop
     $ git clone https://github.com/Dennis-Maigua/willguard.git
 ```

 ### Step 2.
-Install Node Requirements
+Install Packages and Dependencies

-Open another `separate` terminal and install all the dependencies from the `package.json` files.
+Open another terminal separately, and install all the requirements for the project.

 - Terminal 1 (Backend):